Sep9

 Matthew 12:25-26……Working

-“Teaches if the Church is going to be effective it needs put it’s difference aside and stand together.” ⇒ We can’t keep the unity of the Spirit while divided on petty disputes, doctrinal differences, and personal preferences.
+“Calls for keeping unity in the Church by putting differences aside and standing together.” ⇒ We can’t keep the unity of the church while divided on petty disputes, doctrinal differences, and personal preferences.
 We need harmony and coherence within the house of God.
 Division and discord among believers can lead to spiritual desolation and ineffectiveness in fulfilling God’s purposes.
 This principle has implications for the Church as a whole, as well as for individual believers.
 We should always be careful to not let our personal preferences get in the way of unity.
 We need to be careful not to turn secondary issues into primary issues.
 We should have unity in the essentials of the faith and liberty in the non-essentials.
 We should be willing to put aside our own desires for the sake of the body of Christ.
 When we do not forgive each other and harbor anger and bitterness in our hearts, it causes division.
 When we are focused on ourselves and not on others, it causes division.
 When we do not love others as ourselves, it causes division.
 When we are not unified, we are not strong.
 The Bible warns against those who promote division: Now I urge you, brothers and sisters, to watch out for those who cause divisions and put obstacles in your way that are contrary to the teaching you have learned.
 Keep away from them.-(Rom.
 16:17) As the body of Christ, we are called to love one another and to live in harmony with each other.
 This is how the world will know that Jesus is the Savior and we are His disciples.
 [Note: This not suggesting that we are to sacrifice truth for the sake of unity.
 We should always stand firm on the Word of God and what it teaches.
 While at the same time be agreeable over the non-essential issues of faith.]

 Additional Notes & Applications